Agent Install Quick Start Guide

 For more information about Windows Puppet agents, including additional installation choices, refer to Installing Windows Agents.

-Install Windows Puppet Enterprise agents
+Installing Windows Puppet Enterprise Agents

 The PE Windows installer is a standard Windows .msi package and will run as a graphical wizard.

 The installer must be run with elevated privileges.
 Installing Puppet does not require a system reboot.

 Download and run the installer.

 When prompted by the install dialog, provide the hostname of your Puppet master server.

 Load a list of currently pending node requests by clicking Nodes > Unsigned certificates.

 Click Accept All to approve the requests and add the node.

 The Puppet agent can now retrieve configurations from the master the next time Puppet runs.